BrianMburu/FRBS_API/README.md

 ## To do

-- Add picture augmentation
+- Add picture augmentation.
+Done
-- Serve the api with gunicorn server
-- Adding testcases
+- Adding testcases -Not Done
-- Deployment
+- Deployment - NOT Done